Carbs and diabetes: What to know to stay healthy

 Like a controversial celebrity, carbs (a.k.a. carbohydrates) are loved or hated in equal measure and are a source of constant gossip and scrutiny.
 But carbs are widely misunderstood—especially when it comes to their relationship with diabetes.

-“At WeightWatchers®, we want to encourage people to eat the foods that they like, meaning all foods are on the menu,” says Angela Goscilo, M.S., RDN, a registered dietitian and the senior manager of nutrition at WW.
+“At WeightWatchers®, we want to encourage people to eat the foods that they like, meaning all foods are on the menu,” says Angela Goscilo, M.S., RDN, registered dietitian.
 “This is true even for people living with diabetes.”
-That’s where the Points system comes in on the diabetes program: It’s designed to help nudge you toward healthier options, and encourages you to weigh, measure, and track the foods that are most likely to influence your blood sugar.
+That’s where our Points system comes in on the diabetes program: It’s designed to help nudge you toward healthier options, and encourages you to weigh, measure, and track the foods that are most likely to influence blood sugar.

 That said, carbohydrates can still be a pretty confusing topic.
 Keep reading to learn how different carbs affect your blood sugar, the low-down on low-carb diets for people with diabetes, and how to shave some carbs from your meals without feeling deprived.